openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-environment-setup.rst

 ``bitbake-setup init`` Examples
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  This example prompts the user to choose a :term:`Generic Configuration` from
+-  This example prompts the user to choose a :term:`Configuration Template` from
    a custom registry:

    .. code-block:: shell